How to Create a Focal Point in Your Home Spaces

 Bring the mirror back!!

-In the kitchen, the range and the range hood above the stove are often a large element that provides a decorative and practical focal point.
+In the kitchen, the range and the range hood above the stove create one large element that provides a decorative and practical focal point.

 Our kitchen is open to the living room.
 Once you are in the living room and turn slightly to the right, the entire kitchen is in your view; but it is the stovetop that really grabs your attention.